Without bloated budgets and big staffs, generating and implementing small business marketing ideas is never easy.

 Most small business owners immediately think of their customers when they think about word-of-mouth advertising.
 However, that cuts this small business marketing idea short.
 Your customers are certainly not the only ones out there with something to say about your business.

 Along with your customers, your employees and various influencers are critical to word-of-mouth advertising success.
 Customers, employees, and influencers need to be specifically planned for when you begin to plot out your word-of-mouth strategy.

-Although I haven’t explicitly said this so far, in today’s business environment, social media communication is part of word-of-mouth advertising.
-This includes posts people make, reviews they write and any other online comments that can be viewed by others.
+In today’s business environment, social media communication is part of word-of-mouth advertising.
+This includes posts people make, reviews they write, and any other online comments that can be viewed by others.
 Online mentions are certainly one of the most powerful small business marketing ideas you have at your disposal today.